jon-jacky/Piety/editors/HOW.md

 In Python, reloading a class into a running Python session is not useful, because persistent objects continue to use the old class definition.
 Therefore, we do not write classes.
-(Classes in Python itself, or in code written by others, are not a problem because we do not reload them.)
+(Classes built into  Python itself, or in code written by others, are not a problem because we do not reload them.)

 This is not as serious a limitation as it might seem.
-Python provides a rich collection of data types including lists, tuples, dictionaries, sets and more, which, by themselves or in combination, are sufficient to support any activity.
-We define module-level variables built up from these types, and write functions that use them.
+Classes are not really necessary because Python already provides a rich collection of built-in compound data types which, by themselves or in combination, are sufficient to support any activity.
+Then we can write ordinary functions that act on these, instead of methods.

+In particular, we use dictionaries instead of objects.
+The dictionary keys act as attribute names and dictionary values act as attribute values.
+This has the advantage that new attributes can be added at any time without requiring changes to existing code and without invalidating any persistent data.
+We use the dictionary *get* method to read dictionary items, because this does not crash when an item is missing from old persistent data; it just returns an appropriate default.
+For examples, see the functions *save_buffer* and *restore_buffer* in the *sked* module.

 Revised Jun 2023